jeevv/MiniRover/README.md

 ## Progress

 ### Tasks remaining:
-1. PID control for angular velocity
+1. Tuning PID constants
-2. Interfacing IMU and fusing data with wheel encoders
+2. Interfacing IMU and fusing data with wheel encoders using an EKF
 ### Tasks completed:
 1. PID control for linear velocity
 ## Issues